SCSI connector: Interoperability

-Similarly, connecting a single-ended device (SE) onto a LVD SCSI chain will cause the bus to fall back to single-ended mode, removing the ability to run faster than Ultra speed (20 MHz) and possibly causing an unstable bus for exceeding SE limits.
+Similarly, connecting a single-ended device (SE) onto an LVD SCSI chain will cause the bus to fall back to single-ended mode, removing the ability to run faster than Ultra speed (20 MHz) and possibly causing an unstable bus for exceeding SE limits.

-While interconnectivity of a number of devices may look straightforward, there are many pitfalls, and with older SE devices the cabling length becomes an issue as signal degrades.
+While interconnectivity of a number of devices may look straightforward, there are many pitfalls, and with older SE devices, the cabling length becomes an issue as signal degrades.

 Drive caddies

-Many manufacturers have devised systems in which a SCSI disk drive or other device was placed in a small "caddy" container (also called a "drive sled"), which carried connections for both power and data.
+Many manufacturers have devised systems in which a SCSI disk drive or other device was placed in a small caddy container (also called a drive sled), which carried connections for both power and data.
 The caddy or canister would be placed in a larger enclosure.
-Some of these systems allowed for hot swap (drives could be replaced with the system running), while others allowed "warm swap", in which the SCSI bus was "quiesced" (meaning all drive activity was stopped) but remained powered on with devices ready.
+Some of these systems allowed for hot swap (drives could be replaced with the system running), while others allowed warm swap, in which the SCSI bus was quiesced (meaning all drive activity was stopped) but remained powered on with devices ready.